All variables are generated via the appropriate transformation of

 describe random variables that are drawn from more than one component

-components, the probability density function (PDF) can be described
+probability density function (PDF) can be described by:

-has a valid PDF.
-The main assumption is statistical independence between
+PDF.
+The main assumption is statistical independence between the process

-the process of randomly selecting the component distribution and the
+of randomly selecting the component distribution and the distributions

-distributions themselves: Assume there is a random selection process
+themselves: Assume there is a random selection process that first

 Mixture distributions provide a useful way for describing